zimolzak/psci-resource-proposal/README.md

 Site stakeholders should review and determine how the process was used for (1) analysis, (2) feedback, and (3) learning.
-Project completion/debriefing meetings may be held to gather feedback from stakeholders, primarily Group3 Clinical leaders, and clinicians, but also from the wider stakeholder community.
+Project completion/debriefing meetings may be held to gather feedback from stakeholders, primarily group clinical leaders and clinicians, but also from the wider stakeholder community.
 In other words, was *Safer Dx ENGAGE* appropriate for the task, given the interviews we did at your facility to develop it?